sdondley/ClimateChangeChat/Decoding-the-Gurus.md

 ### Links
 * [Twitter](https://twitter.com/C_Kavanagh)

-# What do they talk about?
+# What Do They Talk about?
 * Analyze popular figures in media who have acquired large followings with their sweeping worldviews
     * hosts refer to them as gurus
     * Mostly cover controversial individuals who promulgate psuedoscience and misinformation